A Room-by-Room Safety Guide for Your Home

 If you are a baby boomer, a senior, or someone living with a disability, you want to live where you are most comfortable – your own home.
 The following guide features safety tips for the three most-lived-in areas of your home.
 Please, give yourself and your family members or caregiver peace of mind by following these safety guidelines.

-Note: You can download an illustrated edition of this guide in PDF form, or view it as a presentation on SlideShare.
+Note: You can view it as a presentation on SlideShare.